 A person has to be willing to give up something of their own to give to someone else, without expecting anything in return.

-Tony Robbins always talks about coming to a relationship to give rather than give.
+Tony Robbins always talks about coming to a relationship to give rather than get.

 But, individuals who are emotionally immature tend to want immediate gratification, so giving, serving, and sharing is most often out of the question.